-PAX vapes – or, vaporizers, as they’re technically known – are not cheap.
+PAX vapes – or, vaporizers and/or weed vapes, as they’re technically known – are not cheap.
 A brand new PAX 3 will set you back the best part of $300.

 They’re great devices, but they’re bloody expensive.

 Like phones and PCs, you’re paying for the technology inside them, as well as all the R&D that went into creating them.
 But what if you’re on a budget?

 Should you settle for a sub-par vaporizer experience?
 Go with a cheaper, inferior model?
 You could… But this isn’t advisable.
 Not with devices like these.